chef-tutorials/workstation/README.md

 2. Change the current directory to the workstation base directory, then start up vagrant:

     ___WARNING___
-    The following command will take a while, as it will download baseboxes.
+    The following command will take a while, as it will download the baseboxes.

     ```
     cd workstation
     vagrant up
     ```

-    Vagrant will download the baseboxes, and start up the workstation and node to get started with the tutorials.
+    Vagrant will download the baseboxes, and start up the workstation and chef_node to get started with the tutorials.

-3. Even with the Ubuntu desktop starting up, __wait__ until the `vagrant up` command is complete.
+    ___NOTE___: Even with the Ubuntu desktop starting up, __wait__ until the `vagrant up` command is complete.

 4. Upon success, you should see the login screen of a Ubuntu desktop box.
 Login with